OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 - **ARC** - Automatic Reference Counting - A memory management feature that adds retain and release messages when required
 - **Stack Canary** - Stack-smashing protection - Helps prevent buffer overflow attacks by means of having a small integer right before the return pointer.
 A buffer overflow attack often overwrites a region of memory in order to overwrite the return pointer and take over the process-control.
 In that case, the canary gets overwritten as well.
 Therefore, the value of the canary is always checked to make sure it has not changed before a routine uses the return pointer on the stack.
-- **PIE** - Position Independent Executable - enables full ASLR for executable binary (not applicable for a library)
+- **PIE** - Position Independent Executable - enables full ASLR for the executable binary (not applicable for libraries).

 Tests to detect the presence of these protection mechanisms is heavily dependent on the language used for developing the application.
 For example, existing techniques for detecting presence of stack canary does not work for pure Swift apps.
 For more details on how to determine which language is used in the application, check [On iOS Binary Protections](https://sensepost.com/blog/2021/on-ios-binary-protections/ "On iOS Binary Protection").